jeffreyisham/jeffreyisham.github.io/_posts/2020-03-15-a-silver-pin-thanks-adfed.md

   title: A silver pin, thanks AdFed! | Jeffrey Isham
 ---

 <p>Horizontal Digital Awarded Silver from AdFed The Show for Best Microsite for Milwaukee Tool MX Fuel landing page.
 What started as a proof-of-concept for a creative pitch, many iterations later turned into an engaging launch experience and trade show centerpiece.
-The team really delivered.
-This was a fun one to work on!</p>
+The team really delivered.  <a href="http://horizontaldigital.com/work/milwaukee" target="_blank">This was a fun one to work on</a>!</p>